ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 realtime.

 The first section of the terminal output includes the version of Nextflow and ``InterProScan``, and the name of the container created by Nextflow from the ``interproscan6`` image during the run.
+The second section tracks the progress of the various processes it spawns in a tablular format.

 .. code-block:: bash